harryprince/renkun-ken.github.io/_posts/2014-03-14-reshape-r-data-frame-from-long-to-wide-format.md

 Since the columns are well defined and there are much less rows to perform the comparison operator, the computing performance is hugely improved.

-`reshape2` packages does more than this.
-To learn more about this package, you may visit Sean Anderson's [introduction](http://www.seananderson.ca/2013/10/19/reshape.html), or go to [Stack Overflow](http://stackoverflow.com/questions/tagged/reshape2/) and learn from peer experiences.
+Although this article only demonstrates a little part `reshape2` could do,  this package does more than this.
+To learn more, you may visit Sean Anderson's [introduction](http://www.seananderson.ca/2013/10/19/reshape.html), or go to [Stack Overflow](http://stackoverflow.com/questions/tagged/reshape2/) and learn from peer experiences.